 - Try stamping on fabric to make custom t-shirts or bags

-Learning opportunity: Discuss how loofahs grow from seeds into plants, teaching kids about natural materials versus synthetic ones.
+Learning opportunity: Discuss how loofahs grow from seeds into plants, teaching kids about natural materials.

-Materials: Small loofahs, googly eyes, pipe cleaners, felt scraps, markers, hot glue (adult supervision), craft glue for kids
+Materials: Small loofahs, googly eyes, pipe cleaners, felt scraps, markers

-- Choose animal or creature to create (fish, hedgehog, caterpillar, monster)
+- Choose animal to create (fish, hedgehog, caterpillar, monster)

 - Glue on googly eyes in desired positions